inrae/GenomAsm4pg/README.md

     └── fastx_files
 ```

-You can add other datasets here if necessary.

 2. **Running the workflow**

 The `fastx_files` directory will be the starting point for the assembly workflow.
+You can add other datasets but the workflow needs a *fasta.gz* file.
+If *bam* files or *fastq.gz* files are available, the workflow runs raw data quality control steps.

 You will have to modify other variables in file `.config/masterconfig.yaml`:
 - `get_all_filename: True` will run the workflow with all *fasta.gz* in the `fastx_files` directory as input.
 If you want to choose the input for the workflow, use `get_all_filename: False` and give the fasta filenames as a list in `IDS`.
 - Choose your run name with `run`.
 - Specify the organism ploidy with `ploidy`.
 - Choose the BUSCO lineage with `lineage`.
-- There are 3 modes to run hifiasm: only with Hifi data, in trio or with Hifi and Hi-C data.
+- There are 3 modes to run hifiasm.
+In all cases, the organism have to be sequenced in PacBio HiFi.
 To choose the mode, modify the variable `mode` in file `.config/masterconfig.yaml` to either :
-    - `default`
+    - `default` for a HiFi-only assembly.
-    - `trio`
+    - `trio` if you have parental reads (either HiFi or short reads) in addition to the sequencing of the organism.
         - Add a key corresponding to your filename and modify the variables `p1` and `p2` to be the parental reads.
 Supported filetypes are *fasta*, *fasta.gz*, *fastq* and *fastq.gz*.
-    - `hi-c`
+    - `hi-c` if the organism has been sequenced in paired-end Hi-C as well.
         - Add a key corresponding to your filename an modify the variables `r1` and `r2` to be the paired-end Hi-C reads.
 Supported filetypes are *fasta*, *fasta.gz*, *fastq* and *fastq.gz*.

-*For example*
+For example
 ```yaml
 # trio datasets
 sibling_1_dataset_placeholder: